plusssamiya-sketch/tariff-did-trade-project/README.md

 ## Identification Logic

 The DID estimate compares changes in exports to policy-exposed destinations with changes in exports to less-exposed destinations before and after the event.
-The main identifying assumption is that, absent the policy shock, treated and comparison trade flows would have followed parallel trends after conditioning on controls and fixed effects.
+The key assumption is conditional parallel trends: absent the policy event, treated and comparison trade flows would have followed similar paths after conditioning on controls and fixed effects.

-The repo includes:
+The code includes:

 - descriptive checks
-- parallel-trend diagnostics
+- parallel-trend diagnostic figure
 - fixed-effects DID baseline
-- event-study diagnostics
+- event-study diagnostic structure
 - placebo timing check
 - robustness table